adamcysec/steak-prices/README.md

 ### get-steakprices.py
 This python script handles the code for searching the 4 different kinds of steak and outputing the data into CSV files (one file for each steak type).

+## Future plans
+I plan to extend the steak tracking to other stores such as, HEB.

+I will also be hosting the steak data in this repository and plan on making a report tool for alerting me to when i should by steak.